artificiallama/TeslaSenti/README.md

 ## Feature selection

+For a given problem, all features (i.e. predictors) may not be equally important.
+It is possible to identify a subset of most important features and use them for model building rather than use all the available features.
+This decreases the noise leading to decrease in overfitting and also decreases the computational burden.
+While using cross-validation it is important to implement the feature selection within the folds of crossvalidation.
+It is incorrect to carry out feature selection using all the data and then use the most important subset of features to do the hyperparameter tuning using CV ([[25]](#25), [[26]](#26)).
+This is because information is leaked from the training to the testing data set since feature selection is based on all the data.
+The correct procedure is to include feature selection in the cross-validation.
+In 5-fold CV, feature selection is done using only 4/5 th of the (training) data for any given fold.

+The *pipeline* of transforms ([[27]](#27)) is used to combine feature selection with the identification of the best value of Laplace smoothing parameter within cross-validation.
+The feature selection is done using Chi2.

 The feature selection is done using Random forest feature importances.
 The features are ordered in the increasing order of importance.
 A 10-fold cross-validation is run for different values of Laplace parameter for different values of top N features.
 The figure below shows the result in which the solid lines are train accuracies and dotted lines are test accuracies.
 Each color is a different value of top N features used.
 The black curves use all the features.

 <p align="left">